arielherself/espresso/README.raw.md

 ## Iger’s first quarter back at Disney

 Three months ago, after Disney’s streaming business, Disney+, lost $1bn in a quarter, the entertainment giant fired its chief executive.[ Bob Iger](https://www.economist.com/leaders/2022/11/21/disney-brings-back-a-star-of-the-past-but-its-real-problem-is-the-script) was brought back from retirement and given two years to turn it around.
-On Wednesday Disney report its latest quarterly earnings, the first with him back in charge.
+On Wednesday Disney reported its latest quarterly earnings, the first with him back in charge.
 Revenues rose by 8% year over year to $23.5bn, beating expectations.
 Losses at the streaming unit totalled $1.1bn.

 Last year the firm’s market value nearly halved.
 Seeking to recoup some losses at Disney+, Mr Iger raised subscription prices in December.
 A new “Avatar” film, which has made more than $2bn at the box office, and busy theme parks have helped edge the share price up by around 25% this year.

 Disney is carrying $37bn of net debt, however.
 Nelson Peltz, an activist investor, is demanding a seat on the board and has complained about the firm’s creaking balance-sheet.
-On Wednesday Mr Iger said Disney would sack 7,000 emloyees, about 3% of the global staff, in a bid to save $5.5bn in costs.
+On Wednesday Mr Iger said Disney would sack 7,000 emloyees, about 3% of the global staff, part of a bid to save $5.5bn in costs.

 ## The Northern Ireland protocol in court